ffrankies/RNN-Research-Journal/README.md

     immediately as the function is not suitable for this form of data.
 *   Reverted back to teh categorical crossentropy function and started a new GRU RNN run with a truncate value of 50.

+### Mar 11-15 2017

+*   GRU RNN with a truncate value of 50 ran into nan errors as well.
+This could be problematic, as with lower truncate values, the network may not be able to generate long stories.
+*   Created a small dataset of 20 stories to test the network on.
+*   Ran it with a truncate value of 4 (to make sure I didn't break anything with the code), and no nans were generated after 300+ epochs, at which point I killed the process.
+*   Testing on 20 stories took longer than I expected, with the 5000 epochs taking about 10 hours to complete.
+Created an even smaller dataset of only 10 stories to reduce training time.
+*   Still haven't seen any loss graphs produced from training, which strikes me as slightly odd.
+*   Tried doing a test run, making sure I save off models after each epoch, but the process exited because I had exceeded my disk quota on quattro and EOS.

+### Mar 16 2017

+*   To free up space, deleted most of my earlier models, leaving just the bare minimum in case I needed them later.
+*   Rewrote portion of GRU RNN code to overwrite models as they're being saved.
+    This way, only one model will ever be stored per run.
+Also, made the logs, model and generated sentences be saved in the same directory.
+*   Ran a test on the 10 story dataset with a truncate value of 50, did not get nans after 999 epochs, killed the process.
+*   Ran a test on the 10 story dataset with a truncate value of 100, got nans after the 4th epoch.
+*   Modified code to print out the max and min values inside the weights, weights are somehow driven to nan.
+*   Used the theano.tensor.clip function on my updates to force weight values between 100 and -100.
+Ran a short test, after 10 epochs on the 10 story dataset, all weights fell between 10 and -2.
+*   Disabled printing out of max values, started a 1000 epoch test on the same dataset with a truncate value of 100, got nan values after a few epochs.

 ---